miziomon/awesome-wordpress/README.md

 * [Awesome WordPress by dropndot](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 * [wpmudev.org](http://premium.wpmudev.org/blog/35-resources-for-kick-ass-wordpress-developers/) -35+ Resources to Become a Kick Ass WordPress Developer
 * [Toolbox of the Smart WordPress Developer](http://code.tutsplus.com/tutorials/toolbox-of-the-smart-wordpress-developer-series-introduction--cms-23663) - Is the core of WordPress enough for you?
 No, probably not.
 Almost all the time, we install WordPress plugins and themes to help build our websites.
 And that's all right, because WordPress isn't meant to be a one-size-fits-all solution.
 We do need extra functionality and design elements, and we meet our needs with plugins and themes... and more.
+* [Awesome WordPress Developer Tips](https://github.com/Mte90/awesome-wordpress-developer-tips) - Curated list that contain very awesome and ready code, snippets or examples without libraries or external packages made it for developers.

 ## Books